 Biographies Characteristics Analysis

 Interesting geography.
-Entertaining tasks in geography lessons
+Entertaining tasks for geography lessons

-Geography quiz for grade 5 students with answers
+Geography quiz for 5th grade students with answers

-Quiz topic: geography
+Quiz topic: Geography

 5. Name a city and a river that have the same name.
 (Moscow, Orel.)

 9. Which river can fly?
-(Rivers Crow, Magpie.)
+(Rivers Vorona and Soroka.)

 14. Which city is crawling?
 (Uzhgorod.)